-Pediatricians offer first report on organic foods (Update)October 22nd, 2012 by Lindsey Tanner in Health /
+Pediatricians offer first report on organic foods (Update)October 22, 2012 by Lindsey Tanner in Medicine & Health / Health

 Parents who want to reduce their kids' exposure to pesticides may seek out organic fruits and vegetables, but they aren't necessarily safer or more nutritious than conventional foods, America's leading pediatricians group says in its first advice on organics.

 Science hasn't proven that eating pesticide-free food makes people any healthier, the American Academy of Pediatrics said.

 "Theoretically there could be negative effects, especially in young children with growing brains," but rigorous scientific evidence is lacking, said Dr. Janet Silverstein, a co-author of the academy's new report and a pediatric endocrinologist at the University of Florida in Gainesville.